-There were no foreclosed assets at December 31, 2017 and December 31, 2016.
+There were no nonaccrual loans or foreclosed assets at December 31, 2018 or December 31, 2017.

 The Company does not have any foreign loans.
 The Company's loan portfolio does not include a significant amount of single family real estate mortgages, as the Company does not market its services to retail customers.
 Also, the Company had no sub-prime mortgage loans or residential development loans in its portfolio in any of the years presented.